Francis Wright (industrialist): Butterley Company

 In 1792, Wright's father and William Jessop joined Benjamin Outram and Francis Beresford in the establishment of what was to become the Butterley Company at Ripley, in Derbyshire.
 In 1830, after almost forty years at Butterley, John Wright withdrew from the partnership, and passed his interest to the twenty-four-year-old Francis.
 Until 1851, Wright worked alongside William Jessop (the younger)—son of the original partner of the same name—and then continued to run Butterley until his death in 1873.

 As Francis Wright took over at Butterley, England was emerging into the steam age, and throughout the 1830s, the Wright family had invested in the Midland Counties Railway, although due to its location it was of no use to Butterley.
 The Company did however build one of the engines used in the maiden run.
 Butterley made many rails and these were used not only in England, but also abroad, an example being a railway line near to St. Petersburg in Russia.
 Similar was the situation with structures such as bridges, which were sent to many countries including Holland and India.
 One of Butterley's last projects under Wright's leadership was the construction of the iron frame of St Pancras railway station.

 Wright was well-liked by his workers, however he "commanded respect rather than affection".
 He was most certainly a man of strong morals, banning Ashbourne's annual Shrovetide football match, and his eldest son's coming of age had solemn moments, the toast being completely devoid of alcohol.
-Also a greatly devout and kind man, Earl Manvers saying of him, "I have always found the name of Mr Wright associated with everything that had to do with promoting Christianity, kindness and good fellowship amongst all."
-Unlike some of his descendants, who distanced themselves from the workers, Wright was a very active member of Butterley, concerned about the workers' welfare.
+Also a greatly devout and kind man, the Earl Manvers said of him, "I have always found the name of Mr Wright associated with everything that had to do with promoting Christianity, kindness and good fellowship amongst all."
+Wright was a very active member of Butterley, and was concerned about the welfare of his workers.
 Believing that "busy hands keep the devil away", he saw hard work as a way of increasing employee morale.
 As a Christian, he also saw it as his duty to help others with his great wealth, leading to many philanthropic acts including the construction of the village of Ironville.
 Ironville was built close to the Butterley hubs of Ripley and Codnor, with many small terraced houses.
 As well as the accommodation for the Butterley workers, which by that time had amassed more than a thousand, there was a Church, community centre, school and medical facilities.

-Many of Wright's descendants continued to run Butterley, the last being John Leslie FitzWalter Wright, Francis' great-great-grandson.
+Many of Wright's descendants continued to run Butterley, the last being John Wright, Francis' great-great-grandson.
 The company (a limited company since 1888) was sold in 1968 to the Wiles Group.